Boomtown (1956 TV series)

 Boomtown ran on WBZ-TV until the last day of 1974.
-Trailer and some of his associates briefly moved the show to a fledgling UHF station, Channel 25, but that station lacked the facilities to recapture the show's glory and audience.
+Trailer and some of his associates later moved the show to a fledgling UHF station, Channel 25, but that station lacked the facilities to recapture the show's glory and audience.
 In the 1990s, Trailer and Sgt.
-Billy moseyed on over to cable television with a retrospective series called Boomtown Revisited.
+Billy moved to cable television with a retrospective series called Boomtown Revisited.

 Little footage exists of Boomtown because the shows were mostly broadcast live, and any segments that were recorded were routinely taped over after broadcast.

 However, a documentary film titled Rex Trailer's Boomtown was produced by Milford, Massachusetts native Michael Bavaro.
 Bavaro used rare archival footage along with the memories of Boomtown fans to provide a nostalgic overview.
-The Emmy® nominated film aired on WBZ-TV on June 18, 2005 with encore broadcasts on WGBH in 2010, 2013, and is now sold in DVD format.
+The Emmy®-nominated film aired on WBZ-TV on June 18, 2005 with encore broadcasts on WGBH in 2010 and 2013, and is now sold in DVD format.